pinfactory/pinfactory/README.md

 getting fixed is P." Internally prices are stored as integers, 0 to 1000.

-Account balances are stored as millitokens (1000x the amount shown in the UI).
+Internally, account balances are stored as millitokens (1000x the amount shown in the UI).

 Offer and contract quantities (in the "offer" and "position" tables) are stored as numbers of